AlexOberhofer/SDL2-GNUBoy/README.md

 v1.1.1

 - Joystick/Gamepad Support
-- New GB classic pallettes
+- New GB classic pallette

 v1.1.0
  - Builds for more platforms